 Where Should You Take Your Measurement During The Noise Risk Assessment?

 Here is the brief of that instruction –

 → Whilst using a sound level meter, measurement should be made at the position of the operator’s head, without the operator’s presence.

-→ In case if the operator needs to operate the equipment, measurements should be taken with the Microsoft close to the operator’s ear to measure the realistic and accurate representation of a regular working day.
+→ In case if the operator needs to operate the equipment, measurements should be taken with Microsoft close to the operator’s ear to measure the realistic and accurate representation of a regular working day.

-→ One should avoid taking measurements closer than 15cm to the operator’s head to prevent the noise reflection that may affect the readings.
+→ One should avoid taking measurements closer than 15cm to the operator’s head to prevent noise reflection that may affect the readings.

 → To get the maximum effectiveness of the assessment, it is advisable to capture a representative reading of a normal day.